 Ignition interlock if you don’t own a car

 What happens if the state orders you to install an ignition interlock device, but you don’t own a vehicle?
+Ignition interlock without a car presents challenges.
 The short answer is that the state’s ignition interlock requirement applies to any car you might drive.
 So if you occasionally drive a borrowed car, you’ll need to get that vehicle owner’s permission to install an IID in it.

-Asking a friend or family member to install an IID in their car will involve some sacrifices on their part.
+Asking a friend or family member to install an IID in their car will involve sacrifices.
 They must have a valid license, carry insurance on the vehicle, and pass the interlock’s breathalyzer test.
-If the owner plans to share their car with you, they’ll have to understand how the device works and the limitations it presents.
+If the owner plans to share their car with you, they’ll have to understand how the device works and its limitations.
 They may need to discuss this arrangement with their auto insurance provider to see if their policy needs adjustments.
 You also need to be aware of your non owner insurance coverage limitations.

 DUI license reinstatement resources